mrasadatik/crimson-care/DESIGN.md

 - Select the **blood group**.
 - Enter the **desired quantity**.
 - On successful purchase:
-  - Display a success message.
+  - Record the transaction.
-  - Show the updated blood stock.
+  - Display updated blood stock.

 #### 2. **Sell Blood**